 When starting out, SEO can seem very overwhelming with a lot of strategies and steps.
 You might ask yourself questions like, how do I start an SEO plan, or what is an SEO plan?
 That can be very frustrating and leave you with more questions than answers.
 However, SEO is a great way to get organic traffic to your website and potentially increase your earnings.
 Competition can be fierce though and it is important to target the right keywords.
-Many people seem to make it more difficult than what it actually is and try to reinvent the wheel to stay ahead of the SEO game.
+Many people seem to make it more difficult than it actually is and try to reinvent the wheel to stay ahead of the SEO game.
 That is why we created a 10 step SEO game plan to get your website to rank higher in your niche.

 Our SEO game plan is a process to make your search engine optimization better and outrank your competition.
 This plan focuses on identifying what your competition is currently doing and understanding why they rank first.
 That means analyzing competitors’ websites, seeing how they use the keywords, and pulling their data on Semrush.
 Based on the conclusions reached from your research those guidelines are then implemented on your own website but in a better way.
 When we say a better way we mean better content that focuses on search intent, better images, better videos, links, etc. Add a little bit of time and patience to the mixture, combined with consistent work and you will outrank your competition.
 Anyway, that is enough about that.
 Let’s get to the actual SEO game plan: